metalbear-co/mirrord.dev/content/docs/using-mirrord/queue-splitting.md

 In order to use the queue splitting feature, some extra values need be provided during the installation of the mirrord Operator.

 First of all, the SQS splitting feature needs to be enabled.
-When installing with the [mirrord-operator helm chart](https://github.com/metalbear-co/charts/tree/main/mirrord-operator) this means setting the [`operator.sqsSplitting`](https://github.com/metalbear-co/charts/blob/61fec57ca913068a11f3dc8579bdaa377cb028a1/mirrord-operator/values.yaml#L22)
+When installing with the [mirrord-operator Helm chart](https://github.com/metalbear-co/charts/tree/main/mirrord-operator) this means setting the [`operator.sqsSplitting`](https://github.com/metalbear-co/charts/blob/61fec57ca913068a11f3dc8579bdaa377cb028a1/mirrord-operator/values.yaml#L22)
 [value](https://helm.sh/docs/chart_template_guide/values_files/).
 When installing via the `mirrord operator setup` command, the `--sqs-splitting` flag should be set.